drphilmarshall/Pangloss/README.md

 Most (if not all) are available via pip and/or homebrew.

-## Bug
+## Possible Bug

 Unfortunantly, whilst cleaning-up our code so that it was easy to use/read, we introduced a bug in the reconstruction calibration lines of sight.
-We haven't been able to fix it yet, but will get on this as soon as possible.
+We aren't 100% sure that we've fixed it yet.
 We apologize for this.

-If anybody finds it please tell us!
+The result of the bug is that kappa_h values are orders of magnitude too low for calibration lines of sight (typical total kappa_h value for a correctly processed line of sight is ~0.02) If anybody notices it please tell us!

 ## Example use